-Most chronic diseases have multiple genetic variants that add a little to your risk.
-When combined with the right (or wrong) environmental factors, your risk increases.
+Most chronic diseases have multiple genetic variants that add a little to your risk, but your risk increases when you combine with the right (or wrong) environmental factors.

 Here’s an example…

-Say that your dad and grandma both have the diabetes and you want to avoid getting it.
+Say that your dad and grandma both have diabetes, and you want to avoid getting it.
 Cutting out the donuts and soda is the obvious first step.
 After that, you can look at all of the different genes that influence the risk of diabetes.

 Leverage your data… find out where your susceptibility lies.

-If I can’t learn absolutely everything from my 23andMe data, is it even worth it?
+4. Is it even worth it if I can’t learn absolutely everything from my 23andMe data?